lumifyio/lumify/_posts/2014-01-21-what-is-lumify.markdown

 * **Ontology** - An ontology is the structure for organizing information you care to analyze in Lumify.
 Basically, it's your data model.
 The entities, relationships, and properties that make up Lumify's graph are entirely specified by you using [OWL](http://www.w3.org/TR/owl-features/).
 * **Graph** - The data model within Lumify is stored as a graph of entities, or things, and the relationships between those entities.
 For the technologists out there, these are usually referred to as vertices (entities) and edges (relationships).
 Entities and relationships can have one or more associated properties.
-* **Entity** - An entity is any “thing” you want to represent in Lumify.
+* **Entity** - An entity is any "thing" you want to represent in Lumify.
 It could be a person, place, event, etc. Entities have properties and relationships to other entities.
 * **Relationship** - A relationship is a link between two entities.
 For example, Joe (entity) works with (relationship) Susan (entity).
 Lumify can be configured to understand and enforce valid relationships between entities.
 * **Properties** - Properties are data about an entity.
 For example, a person entity may have properties for first name, last name, date of birth, height, weight, etc. Lumify will track whatever properties you define in your ontology.